Minimal Learning Machine for Multi-Label Learning: Experiments and Results

+{Following recommendations issued in \cite{madjarov2012extensive, bogatinovski2022comprehensive} to select the base model, BR and CC are produced with different base models including SVM and J48 decision tree learner~\cite{quinlan_induction_1986} namely hereafter BR-SVM, BR-J48, CC-SVM and CC-J48.
+To extend the results with BR, we also include two other complex base models, namely AdaBoost (BR-Ada) and Random Forest of Decision Trees (BR-RF).
+Following the same principles, the results for Rakel are produced with SVM (Rakel-SVC) and a stochastic gradient descent (Rakel-SGDC).}

+{We used the results from \cite{madjarov2012extensive} for BR-SVM, CC-SCM, ML-kNN, HOMER, and RF-PCT.
+For BR-J48, CC-J48, BR-Ada, BR-RF, Rakel-SCV, Rakel-SGDC, ML-kNN (d), ECC-J48, EBR-J48, and BP-NN, we computed the classification results using the scikit-multilearn library's MEKA wrapper (\url{http://scikit.ml/userguide.html}) in a Python environment.
+For the latter list of classifiers, we used the default parameters suggested by MEKA.
+Note that we have results for the ML-kNN from \cite{madjarov2012extensive} and MEKA-based with the default parameter.
+We distinguish these with "(d)" denoting the default one. }

-We used the given train-test splits for the datasets in order to compare our results to the results given in \cite{madjarov2012extensive}.
-In statistical testing, we used the Friedman test followed by the Nemeneyi posthoc test (if the null hypothesis was rejected) \cite{demvsar2006statistical}.
+We used the given train-test splits for the datasets to compare our results with the results given in \cite{madjarov2012extensive}.
+In statistical testing, we used the Friedman test followed by the Nemeneyi post hoc test (if the null hypothesis was rejected) \cite{demvsar2006statistical}.
 The statistical significance level was set to $0.05$.